gyrad/tinygallery/README.md

 </div>
 ```

 Add the following JavaScript code after including the tinygallery script, to initialize the gallery.
-Change the `'my_main_gallery'` to the CSS selector that contains the list of linked images.
+Change the `'my_main_gallery'` to the id of the div that contains the list of linked images.

 <!-- prettier-ignore -->
 ```js